Helsinki travel guide

 National Museum of Finland

-exploring will enjoy the National Museum of Finland in Helsinki,
+History enthusiasts will enjoy the National Museum of Finland in

-which depicts Finnish life from prehistoric times to the present.
+Helsinki, which depicts Finnish life from prehistoric times to the

-Housed in an impressive Romantic style building, which looks a bit
+present.
+Housed in an impressive Romantic style building, which

-like a castle, the museum's permanent exhibition is divided into
+looks a bit like a castle, the museum's permanent exhibition is

-five sections, including the 'Treasure Trove', a display of coins,
+divided into different sections, including the 'Treasure Trove', a

-medals and weaponry.
-The archaeological section features some rare
+display of coins, medals and weaponry.
+The archaeological section

 Also interesting are the folk costumes, textiles and furniture displays that make up Finland's cultural heritage collection.
+The Workshop Vintti offers an exciting interactive approach to history, letting you sit on a throne, saddle a horse or build an authentic Finnish wall.
 Other highlights include the section on the Vikings and the exhibition on jewellery through the ages in Finland.
 One common criticism of this otherwise popular museum is that there is not adequate coverage of the Finnish wars, which may be a disappointment to military history lovers.
 The museum has regular temporary exhibitions as well as the extensive permanent collection but these usually carry an extra cover charge.

-The Finnish are not a very well studied nation internationally and their rich history is usually relatively unknown to outsiders which makes this museum especially intriguing.
+The rich history of the Finnish are relatively unknown to outsiders, which makes this museum especially intriguing.
 The museum also has a café and shop.